They say when in Rome, do what the Romans do. So what do you do when you are in Seattle Washington? Grunge it Up!

 Seattle is known worldwide as the birthplace of the Grunge music genre.
 From Nirvana to Sound Garden, some of the best known (and notorious) Grunge bands got their start in this beautiful city by the Pacific Ocean.
 So pack up your Dr. Martens and pull on that plaid shirt and enjoy some of the most iconic pit stops in Sea Town!

-This amazing sculpture located across from the Asian Art museum, make you sign along with the Sound Garden hit Black Hole Sun.
+This amazing sculpture located across from the Asian Art Museum makes you sing along with the Sound Garden hit Black Hole Sun.
 With its unique shape and haunting Seattle Needle in the backdrop, the opportunities to get creative with this piece of Grunge Art, are truly endless.
-Try posing for a photographer in numerous positions.
+Try posing for a Seattle based photographer in numerous positions.
 From writhing through the middle of the sculpture to pretending to slumber curled around it, you are sure to get some great images.
 Black hole sun… won’t you come!

 Enjoy a libation or two and surround yourself with the images of some of Grunge Royalty at this historic landmark.
-Some of Grunges best and most recognized bands have played the stage at the Crocodile.
-Enjoy some tasty Seattle style pizza in the back bar, and listen to live performances 7 days a week.
-Maybe you will even sneak a peek at some famous modern day rock and roll stars.
-The Crocodile ROCKS!!!
+Some of Grunges best and most recognized bands have played the stage at The Crocodile.
+Enjoy some tasty Seattle style pizza in the back bar with your family or friends, and listen to live performances 7 days a week.
+Maybe you will even sneak a peek at some famous modern-day rock and roll stars.
+The Crocodile ROCKS!

 A homage to the legendary Kurt Cobain, this simple park bench has a few stories to tell I’m sure.
 Located across the street from where the legend died, people to this day still leave flowers, mementos, and graffiti words of love to the Grunge God.
 If you are looking to personify Grunge at its roots, strike a pose on this little wooden gem and leave a note for Mr. Cobain.
 You can find this one around Lake Washington Blvd and Maddison Street.

 If you are looking to get some intimate photos professionally taken, this is the perfect location for you.
-The OK Hotel was the place where Nirvana released “Smells Like Teen Spirit” and although the hotel has since closed, you can still use the entranceway to have some beautiful photos taken of you and your loved one.
-The combination of brick, glass and colors of this facade will compliment any pose.
+The OK Hotel was the place where Nirvana released “Smells Like Teen Spirit” and although the hotel has been closed ever since, you can still use the entranceway to have some beautiful photos taken of you and your loved one.
+The combination of brick, glass, and colors of this facade will complement any pose.
 Steal a kiss on camera in a softly lit close up.

 This is now a very cool esthetics shop, but back in the day housed The Vogue!
-There is some great graffiti on the exposed wall and you can really get creative with having those techno color snapshot taken against it.
-They say that Nirvanas first ever live performance was at The Vogue.
+There is some great graffiti on the exposed wall and you can really get creative with having those techno color snapshots taken against it.
+They say that Nirvana’s first-ever live performance was at The Vogue.

 With all of the angst and spirit that epitomizes the Grunge era, enjoy putting a little angst and spirit into your albums and share in a little Seattle music history through your photographs.
 You will have memories to last a life time!